 Equity investments available for sale are non-derivatives that are either designated in this category or not classified in any of the other categories.
-Equity investments available for sale do not have a quoted market price in an active market and as their fair value cannot be reliably mesured, they are stated at cost.
+Equity investments available for sale do not have a quoted market price in an active market.
 They are included in non-current assets unless management intends to dispose of the investment within 12 months of the balance sheet date.
-The Group assesses at each balance sheet date whether there is objective evidence that a financial asset or group of financial assets is impaired.
+Investments are initially classified at fair value.
+Gains and losses arising from changes in fair value are recognised directly in equity, until the security is disposed of or is determined to be impaired.
+The Group assesses at each balance sheet date whether there is objective evidence that a financial asset or a group of financial assets is impaired.
+If any such evidence exists the cumulative loss, measured as the difference between the acquisition cost and the current fair value, less any impairment loss previously recognised in statement of comprehensive income, is removed from equity and recognised in the statement of comprehensive income.